-As per Law No. 6352, which entered into force as of 5 July 2012, final decisions of the Board, including its decisions on interim measures and fines, can be submitted to judicial review before the administrative courts in Ankara by filing an appeal case within 60 days of receipt by the parties of the justified (reasoned) decision of the Board.
-Decisions of the Board are considered as administrative acts, and thus legal actions against them shall be pursued in accordance with the Turkish Administrative Procedural Law.
+As per Law No. 6352, which entered into force on 5 July 2012, the final decisions of the Board, including its decisions on interim measures and fines, can be submitted to judicial review before the administrative courts in Ankara by filing an appeal case within 60 days of receipt by the parties of the justified (reasoned) decision of the Board.
+Decisions of the Board are considered administrative acts and, thus, legal actions against them shall be pursued in accordance with the Administrative Procedure Law No. 2577.
 The judicial review comprises both procedural and substantive reviews.

-As per article 27 of the Administrative Procedural Law, filing an administrative action does not automatically stay the execution of the decision of the Board.
-However, at the request of the plaintiff, the court, by providing its justifications, may decide on a stay of execution if executing the decision is likely to cause serious and irreparable damage and the decision is highly likely to be against the law (that is, showing of a prima facie case).
+As per article 27 of the Administrative Procedure Law No. 2577, filing an administrative action does not automatically stay the execution of the decision of the Board.
+However, at the request of the plaintiff, the court, by providing its justifications, may decide on a stay of execution if executing the decision is likely to cause serious and irreparable damages and the decision is highly likely to be against the law (ie, showing of a prima facie case).

-The judicial review period before the Ankara administrative courts usually takes about 12 to 24 months.
+The judicial review period before the Ankara administrative courts usually takes approximately 12 to 24 months.
 Decisions by the Ankara administrative courts are, in turn, subject to appeal before the regional courts (appellate courts) and the High State Court.
 If the challenged decision is annulled in full or in part, the administrative court remands it to the Board for review and reconsideration.

 A significant development in competition law enforcement was the change in the competent body for appeals against the Board's decisions.
 The new legislation has created a three-level appellate court system consisting of administrative courts, regional courts (appellate courts) and the High State Court.
-The regional courts will go through the case file on both procedural and substantive grounds and investigate the case file and make their decision considering the merits of the case.
-The decision of the regional court will be subject to the High State Court's review in exceptional circumstances, which are set forth in article 46 of the Administrative Procedure Law.
+The regional courts will go through the case file both on procedural and substantive grounds, and investigate the case file and make their decision considering the merits of the case.
+The decision of the regional court will be subject to the High State Court's review in exceptional circumstances, which are set forth in article 46 of the Administrative Procedure Law No. 2577.
 In such cases, the decision of the regional court will not be considered a final decision and the High State Court may decide to uphold or reverse the regional court's decision.
-If the decision is reversed by the High State Court, it will be returned to the deciding regional court, which will in turn issue a new decision that takes into account the High State Court's decision.
-The appeal period before the High State Court of Appeals.
-The appeal process in private suits is governed by the general procedural laws and usually lasts 24 to 30 months.
+If the decision is reversed by the High State Court, it will be returned to the deciding regional court, which will in turn issue a new decision which takes into account the High State Court's decision.
+The appeal period before the High State Court usually takes about 24 to 36 months.
+Decisions of courts in private suits are appealable before the Supreme Court of Appeals.
+The appeal process in private suits is governed by general procedural laws and usually lasts 24 to 30 months.

-An appeal process is typically initiated by the infringing party in cases where the Board finds a violation, or by complainants if there is no finding of a violation.
-The Competition Authority does have the right to challenge a court decision by initiating a judicial review process if a decision of the Board is overturned by the deciding court.
+An appeal process is typically initiated by the infringing party in cases where the Board finds a violation or by complainants if there is no finding of a violation.
+The Authority does have the right to challenge a court decision by initiating a judicial review process if a decision of the Board is overturned by the deciding court.